GuangchuangYu/HKU_PhD_Thesis_Template/README.md

 The title of the thesis and the Chinese and English names of the student are contained in the files "titlePage.tex" and "abstract.tex".

+Line 58 of the file "main.tex" changes the Chinese font.
+Line 124 of the file "main.tex" changes line spacing.

+The file "main.tex" contains further explanations and comments.